- New functionality

 The schedule time multiplier is basically support for when you, as a manager, have agreed with a given employee that they forfeit UT compensation in exchange for working fewer hours in total.
 How much less depends on the factor you’ve entered.

-The factor will affect the scheduled hours in the employee KPIs, both by the employee’s avatar and the expanded ones displayed when you click the chevron to the left of the avatar.
+The factor will affect the scheduled hours in the employee metrics, both by the employee’s avatar and the expanded ones displayed when you click the chevron to the left of the avatar.
 The only time the factor doesn’t “kick in” is when you add the UT salary type in question manually in the Time card or Schedule type overview.
 The factor kicks in when the UT salary type in question is generated as a result of any of the following:

 - A UT period defined on agreement, agreement template or account settings (the latter is currently done in Classic).